Blind Observers of the Sky: Conclusions and discussion

 By applying the proposed blinding scheme to a suite of mock survey catalogs, we have shown (either explicitely or by construction) that it satisfies all the requirements for a good blinding procedure: {\it i)} the effect on observables and best-fit parameters can be predicted easily; {\it ii)} it is difficult to unblind accidentally; {\it iii)} it does not interfere with key analysis aspects (especially regarding systematics); {\it iv)} it does not change significantly the error bars; {\it v)} it is not too numerically intensive {\it vi)} it is easy to infer unblinded parameter constraints with enough accuracy prior to rerun the analysis pipeline again on the original catalog.

-In particular, we have verified and quantified the robustness and accuracy of of the proposed blinding scheme regarding points {\it iv)} and {\it vi)}; the parameters posterior obtained for the blind catalog can be shifted back analytically to recover to a good approximation the posterior for the original catalog.
+In particular, we have verified and quantified the robustness and accuracy of the proposed blinding scheme regarding points {\it iv)} and {\it vi)}; the parameters posterior obtained for the blind catalog can be shifted back analytically to recover to a good approximation the posterior for the original catalog.
 This can be done for example, directly from the output of MCMCs.
-In addition, the proposed blinding methodology fulfills points \textit{i} and \textit{v} by design.
+In addition, the proposed blinding methodology fulfills points \textit{i)} and \textit{v)} by design.
+The most numerically intensive step is the RSD-blinding step which takes as much time as applying the reconstruction algorithm to the catalog.
+In our configuration using BOSS catalogs this takes 5-7 minutes on a dual core CPU depending on the Sample it is applied to.
+This is comparably mild given that the blinding code needs to be applied to the data once, and not to thousands of mock realisations.

-The optimal performance of the blinding (regarding points \textit{iv} and \textit{vi}) depends on the magnitude of the blinding shift applied: the larger the shift the less robust the approach becomes; too large deviations between the reference and the shifted cosmology can spoil the predictability of the blinding scheme, because some of the usually made approximations may fail (fixed covariance matrix, adoption of reference model etc.).
+The optimal performance of the blinding (regarding points \textit{iv)} and \textit{vi)}) depends on the magnitude of the blinding shift applied: the larger the shift the less robust the approach becomes; too large deviations between the reference and the shifted cosmology can spoil the predictability of the blinding scheme, because some of the usually made approximations may fail (fixed covariance matrix, adoption of reference model etc.).
 The choice of how much the shifted values can deviate from the reference parameters should depend on the forecasted sensitivity of the data, and should probably not exceed deviations of $3\sigma$.
 We have demonstrated how a large shift leads to a (graceful) degradation of performance by shifting the growth rate parameter by 50\%; even in this extreme case, only point {\it vi)} slightly looses accuracy.

 To satisfy all the above criteria to a high level of fidelity (especially point {\it iv)}) the approach can be tuned (beyond setting reasonable shifts amplitudes).
 For example, the smoothing scale intrinsic to the reconstruction procedure may be adjusted to reduce noise, but a sub-optimal choice does not affect the recovered parameter values.
 Similarly, the choice of the linear bias parameter and the growth rate $f$ adopted for the reconstruction step, may affect the error-bars estimated from the (blinded or original) catalog, if they do not match the ``underlying values".
 However, in this work we have found that the effect of the latter is very small.